 Basic no-fault/PIP: $30,000 per person.

-Keep in mind that, if you are found responsible for causing a car accident, and the injured drivers’ and/or passengers’ losses exceed the limits of your car insurance policy, you may find yourself personally responsible for making up the difference out of your own assets.
+Keep in mind that, if you're found responsible for causing a car accident, and the injured drivers' and/or passengers' losses exceed the limits of your car insurance policy, you may find yourself personally responsible for making up the difference out of your own assets.
 Learn more about what happens if you're in a car accident and you're uninsured.